Jonathan-Martyka/CSC-361-Memory-System/README.md

 # CSC-361-Memory-System
-CSC 361 project: Optimizing a basic memory system
+CSC 361 project: Creating and optimizing a basic memory system

+Optimized to 3.5 times the standard library speed.

+Disclaimer: This is a project created for a course and has been uploaded for potential employers to view.
+If you use this for anything other than its intended purpose, that is your sole responsibility to deal with the result.